gromacs/gromacs/docs/dev-manual/gitlab-ci.rst

         Can be set when launching pipelines via the GitLab web interface.
         For example, see *rules* mix-ins in :file:`admin/gitlab-ci/global.gitlab-ci.yml`.

-    EXTRA_INSTALLS
-        List additional OS package requirements.
-Used in *before_script* for some mix-in job definitions to install additional software dependencies.
-If using such a job with *extends*, override this variable key with a space-delimited list of packages (default: ``""``).
-Consider proposing a patch to the base Docker images to include the dependency to reduce pipeline execution time.

     REGRESSIONTESTBRANCH
         Use this branch of the regressiontests rather than master to allow for merge requests that require updated regression tests with valid CI tests.